 Abortion access

-The case challenges FDA approval of the medication abortion drug, Mifepristone.
-Not only is the medication exceptionally safe and highly effective, but it's currently used in over half of U.S. abortions.
+Not only is mifepristone exceptionally safe and highly effective, but it's currently used in over half of U.S. abortions.

-Revoking the medication's approval would be devastating, as it would mean Mifepristone could not be accessed at pharmacies or via telehealth.
-Those seeking medication abortion would still have options, but those alternatives are less effective and would only be available for 7 weeks instead of 10.
+Revoking the medication's approval would have been devastating, as it would mean mifepristone could not be accessed at pharmacies or via telehealth.
+Those seeking medication abortion would still have had options, but those alternatives are less effective and would only be available for 7 weeks instead of 10.

-If legally forced, we are prepared to offer an alternative regimen for medication abortion with misoprostol alone, but this single medication is less successful and has more side-effects than in combination with Mifepristone.
+The alternative regimen of a single medication is less successful and has more side-effects than in combination with mifepristone.

 FDA credibility